Books I love

 This was the first yoga related book I ever read, so just for that reason it has to be in my recommended list.
 My first yoga teacher, Doris Blum, spoke about this book and I purchased it and was hooked.
 I wanted to learn so much more about the mysteries of yoga, meditation and self realization.
 I am so grateful for the path this book and Doris set me up on.
 Its an old classic and I really recommend giving this a go if you are interested in yoga history.

 This is hands down the best chakra book that is accessible for everyone who wants to explore their yoga practice or energy body further.
 Anodea takes us through the chakras in a systematic way and I felt that everything was explained so well it made it easy to grasp the concept and work through the suggestions to balance our chakras.
-Defenitly on the must have list.
+Definitely on the must have list.
 I have this well marked and dog eared book in my storage boxes in New Zealand as well as on Kindle as I like reminding myself of the practices and wisdom in this book.

 One of my favorite books on Yin Yoga.
 I refer back to this book all the time.
 It has all the poses explained well and sample sequences.